bertreb/pimatic-assistant/README.md

 Nora is a **NO**de-**R**ed home **A**utomation solution for connecting Node-red to Google Home/Assistant.
 Nora is build by [Andrei Tatar](https://github.com/andrei-tatar).
 Nora consists of a plugin for Node-red and the Nora backend server that acts as a gateway between Node-red and Google Assistant.
-For this plugin I'm not using node-red but use the Nora server directly.
+For this plugin I'm not using node-red but use the Nora backend server directly.
 This plugin is also based on the work done for the Pimatic-gBridge plugin.
 Because the gBridge service is stopped, this plugin will be a good replacement.

 ------